rajabishek/swift-essentials/manuscript/01_basics.md

 var name: String = "Raj Abishek"
 ```

 In this example `language` is declared as a constant and is given a value Swift but `name` is declared a variable and hence we can change its value if we want.
+You should also note that in Swift a semicolon is not neccessary.
+You need to use semicolon only when you need to write multiple statements on the same line.
 ```swift
 language = "Objective-C"
 ```